staxrip/staxrip/.github/ISSUE_TEMPLATE/issues---other-concerns.md

 6. Filter(s) x is being Used.
 7. Any Major External Files tied to the Error.
 8. Post Both your Log file & AVS/VS Script.
+9. It it's Tied to Hardware Encoder Post your Hardware Specs along with the Following.

 **Screenshots**
 If possible, add screenshots to help explain your problem.